 Even though local storage is a very convenient feature not offered in many cameras, the microSD card problems may be more than you’re willing to do with.
 So what do you do in this case?

-If you do opt for Cam Plus, you have the ability to record longer videos, which can at least partially make up for the fact that you can no longer continuously record, as you would with an SD card.
+If you opt for a Cam Plus subscription, you have the ability to record longer videos, which can at least partially make up for the fact that you can no longer continuously record, as you would with an SD card.

 While having the option to record locally using a microSD card is definitely a useful function, it’s not required.
 Your Wyze cam can still be an invaluable part of your home security.